aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Mon Mar  9 05:49:08 2026
+Last update: Tue Mar 10 05:38:04 2026

 ### Let's play! 🎮